 Schedule a dental implant consultation to learn more about the best implant solution for your smile.

-The dentist drills a small hole in your jawbone and surgically inserts a metal post/screw.
+Performing a minor dental surgery, the dentist will gently but securely affix the post to your jawbone.
 Dental implant surgery is typically performed under local anesthetic.
 You’re not fully asleep but you do not feel any pain.
-While the post heals, you’ll want to eat a diet of soft foods and liquids.
-Healing can take several months.
+While your gums and jaw heal from the implant placement, you’ll want to eat a diet of soft foods and liquids.
+The recovery period can take several months.

-After the implant has fully healed, a connector is added on top of the post to hold the replacement tooth.
+With the initial recovery time complete, a connector—also known as an “abutment”—is added on top of the implant post to hold the replacement tooth.
 A temporary crown might be placed while your permanent one is being made.

 Time to get your smile back!
 The replacement tooth is attached to the connector in the final phase of a dental implant procedure.
 The replacement will match your mouth and natural teeth in size, shape, and color.